Raphfriend/USB2DB15/README.md

 ### 1. Features:

-- 1ms polling
+- USB input to support most modern HID compatible controllers
+- 1ms polling, it means low latency and fast response from USB2DB15
-- Open Source firmware
+- Open Source firmware, so everyone on the community can colabore
-- 5 save slots for custom remapping types
+- DB15 pinout standard ready for Neo Geo, Minigun, and HAS superguns
+- 4 customizable and storable mapping configurations
-- 10 save slots for different controllers
+- 10 customizable controller profiles
 - Status LED
 - Protection circuit for your belevod controllers
-- DB15 pinout standard ready for Minigun and HAS superguns

 ### 2. Technical information: